-Obligatory registration: yes Further information on registration: "Student Portal" (more information about the registration process is available here)
+Obligatory registration: yes Further information on registration: "Student

+Portal" (more infor mation about the registration

+process is available here)

 Courses Hours per week Self-study

 Lecture 2 6

 Exercise class 1 3

 ECTS in total 6

 Form of assessment Written exam (60 min.)

 Preliminary course work -

 Lecturer/Person in charge Prof. Dr. Martin Weber

 Duration of module 1 semester

 Offering Spring semester

 Language English

-Program-specific educational goals LG 1, LG 2, LG 3, LG 4
+Program-specific educational goals CG 1, CG 2, CG 3, CG 4

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
 MMBR, M.Sc.
 Bus.
 Edu., M.Sc.

 Bus.
 Inf., M.Sc.
 Bus.
 Math., M.Sc.
 Econ.

-Module: FIN 630 Corporate Governance (no offering in fall 2019!)
+Module: FIN 630 Corporate Governance

-In this course, conflicts of interest within the firm will be analyzed and mechanisms to mitigate these problems will be discussed.
-In the first part of the course, special emphasis will be on the market for corporate control, ownership structure, executive compensation, the role of the board of directors, and current reforms in corporate governance.
-In the second part of the course, the valuation effect of corporate governance and the question whether corporate governance affects corporate decisions will be addressed.
+In this course, conflicts of interest between the firm and its stakeholders will be analyzed and mechanisms to mitigate these conflicts will be discussed.
+In the first part of the course, theoretical models on information asymmetries and corporate governance problems are discussed.
+The second part of the course will focus on various internal and external governance mechanisms, including the market for corporate control, ownership structure, executive compensation, and the role of the board of directors.
+Special emphasis will be on the valuation effect of corporate governance and the question whether some corporate governance mechanisms are superior to others.